Juggler sequence: Background

 If a juggler sequence reaches 1, then all subsequent terms are equal to 1.
 It is conjectured that all juggler sequences eventually reach 1.
-This conjecture has been verified for initial terms up to 10^{6}, but has not been proved.
-Juggler sequences therefore present a problem that is similar to the Collatz conjecture, about which Paul Erdős stated that "mathematics is not yet ready for such problems".
+This conjecture has been verified for all initial terms up to 7110200, so that 7110201 is the first number that lacks verification, but has not been proven or disproven.

 For a given initial term n, one defines l(n) to be the number of steps which the juggler sequence starting at n takes to first reach 1, and h(n) to be the maximum value in the juggler sequence starting at n.
 For small values of n we have: